AdMoR/admor.github.io/_posts/2023-12-27-3 Docker best practices to muscle up your game.markdown

 #### Docker in a nutshell

-Docker is a platform for containerization that revolutionized software development and deployment.
+Docker is a platform for containerization that had a transformative impact in the software world.
-At its core, Docker enables the packaging of applications and their dependencies into lightweight, portable containers, which can run consistently across diverse computing environments.
+Docker enables the packaging of applications and their dependencies into portable containers, which can run **consistently** across diverse computing environments.

-Containers encapsulate an application along with its runtime, libraries, and dependencies, ensuring seamless deployment on any system that supports Docker.
-This approach enhances consistency between development, testing, and production environments, mitigating the notorious "it works on my machine" issue.

-Docker simplifies application management, accelerates deployment, and optimizes resource utilization by sharing the host operating system's kernel.
+Docker also simplifies application management, accelerates deployment, and optimizes resource utilization by sharing the host operating system's kernel.

-#### Why Docker
+#### Why Docker ?

 Docker started to be used around 2013 and became a key skill to have in the tech industry.
 However, this does not tell a lot on the "why" it became popular.

-Docker gained widespread adoption for several reasons and here are some key factors:
+Docker gained widespread adoption because it provided a better alternative than other option at the time.
+Let's see it in details :

 - Lighter than Virtual Machines: